trizen/raku-rosettacode/programming_tasks/S/Singly-linked_list/Element_definition.md

 # [Singly-linked list/Element definition][1]

-The <tt>Pair</tt> constructor is exactly equivalent to a cons cell.
+The `Pair` constructor is exactly equivalent to a cons cell.

 ```perl
 my $elem = 42 => $nextelem;